| The

 it fizzled out within a month.

-* Bruce Morrow moved to doing freelance commercial voice-over
+* Bruce Morrow moved on to doing freelance commercial voice-over

 * Engineer/producer Phil Ramone sold A&R Studios, which later went out of